LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

                      }
 }
 ```
-Unfortunately, not all the examples are re-written using the
+Unfortunately, not all the examples are rewritten using the
 new-style.
 For this reason, the examples of the documentation (nowadays) are a
 bit confusing since you cannot reproduce all of them with the new-style, you
 have to re-write some of them.